codewise-nicolas/is27-gov-submission/_MISC.md

 A list of commands and notes for quick refernece for development tasks.

-- To build the AAB android bundle, from the android folder
+- To build the AAB android bundle locally, from the android folder run
 	- `./gradlew bundleRelease`
-	- It will be output to /android/app/build/outputs/bundle/app-release.aab
+	- The bundle will be output to /android/app/build/outputs/bundle/app-release.aab

 - To test the Github Workflow locally use
 	- https://github.com/nektos/act